The ads above are Google-sponsored.

 You can use a thin amount of a soft grease to 'stick' the rear thrust washer to the boss & pins.
 Thrust washers are listed in parts catalogs by that name, & also by such names as stop discs, thrust discs, or stop rings.

 Below are three photos to identify the parts and locations and to show why the thrust rings must not be allowed to come off their two locating pegs.
-They will be ruined by tightening the flywheel bolts if they come off their pegs.
-If you continue tightening, there is a great danger of cracking the rear engine case.
+The thrust rings will be ruined by tightening the flywheel bolts if they come off their pegs.
+If you continue tightening, there is a great danger of cracking the rear engine case!

 Inside the crankcase, showing where the forward thrust washer fits onto the pegs, crankshaft removed.
 There are only two pins & they go completely through to the rear (that would be below, in the photo view above).
 They must be rearwards enough for the rear thrust washer to fit & not fall off.

 Three assorted thrust washers.
 Details are much further down in this article.

-BEFORE you remove the flywheel, such as to replace a main seal, oil pump seal, etc., it is CRITICAL that the crankshaft be BLOCKED from moving forward.
+BEFORE you remove the flywheel (or clutch carrier), such as to replace a main seal, oil pump seal, etc., it is CRITICAL that the crankshaft be BLOCKED from moving forward.
 You do NOT want thrust rings coming off their pegs!
 Blocking is done by a homemade or aftermarket-available tool that places pressure against the alternator rotor center bolt.
-This can be done in many ways, and here are some examples, but however you do it, be sure it is secure!:
+This can be done in many ways, and here are some examples, but however you do it, be sure it is secure:

 1. A piece of 2 x 4 lumber bungeed to the cylinders or exhaust pipes; with a screw (perhaps with a slightly pointy-roundy-tip) to press against the rotor bolt.